agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 <br/>

 #### `key`
-The `key/name` is an optional property that is used to identify the State later.
+The optional property `key/name` should be a unique `string/number` to identify the State later.
-Such `key` is pretty useful during debug sessions or if we [persist](./Methods.md#persist) our State, it automatically uses the State `key` as persist key.
-We recommend giving each State a unique `key`, since it has only advantages.
 ```ts
 const MY_STATE = App.createState("myInitialValue", {
     key: "myKey"
 });
 ```
+We recommend giving each State a unique `key`, since it has only advantages:
+- helps us during debug sessions
+- makes it easier to identify the Collection
+- no need for separate persist Key

 <br/>